gazbert/bxbot/README.md

 [Spring Boot](http://projects.spring.io/spring-boot/) app.

-The bot was designed to fail hard and fast if any unexpected errors occur in the Exchange Adapters or Trading Strategies: it will log the error, send an email alert (if configured), and then shutdown.
+The bot was designed to fail hard and fast if any unexpected errors occur in the Exchange Adapters or Trading Strategies: it will log the error, send an email alert (if configured), and then shut down.

 ## Installation Guide